Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Engineering Example: Isotropic Damage Problem

-\Cref{fig:Errors_STVK} illustrates the relative errors between the predictions and the polyconvex envelopes computed by the algorithm from \cref{sec:IsoPolyAlg} for different values of $\alpha_k$, including values that are outside the training domain.
-These errors are computed on a uniform $100 \times 100$ lattice of the domain $[\nu_{\min},\nu_{\max}]^2$.
-Across all considered values $\alpha_k$, the errors remain consistently low, ranging between 1\% and 2\%.
-In particular, it is important to note that the hypothesis stating that the energies become independent from $\alpha_k$ for $\alpha_k\geq \alpha_{\infty}$ is verified and validates the choice of $\alpha_\infty=4$.
+\Cref{fig:Errors_STVK} illustrates the relative errors between the predictions and the polyconvex envelopes computed by the algorithm from \cref{sec:SVPC} for different values of \(\alpha_k\), including values that are outside the training domain.
+These errors are computed on a uniform \(100 \times 100\) lattice of the domain \([0.1, 5]^2 \subset [\nu_{\min},\nu_{\max}]^2\).
+Across all considered values \(\alpha_k\), the errors remain consistently low, ranging between 1\% and 2\%.
+In particular, it is important to note that the hypothesis stating that the energies become independent of \(\alpha_k\) for \(\alpha_k\geq \alpha_{\infty}\) is verified and validates the choice of \(\alpha_\infty=4\).

-Additionally, \cref{fig:STVK_curves} provides examples of re-shifted predictions which are in good agreement with the polyconvex envelopes computed by the SVPC~LP algorithm.
-Specially, these predictions are obtained for values of $\alpha_k$ that are not included in the learning set $\mathcal{I}_{\alpha_k}$ and lie outside the parameter's training domain, demonstrating good predictability and generalisation capabilities of the network.
+Additionally, \cref{fig:STVK_curves} provides examples of re-shifted predictions, following \eqref{eq:splitpc}, which are in good agreement with the polyconvex envelopes computed by the SVPC~LP algorithm.
+In particular, these predictions are obtained for values of \(\alpha_k\) that are not included in the learning set \(\mathcal{I}_{\alpha_k}\) and lie outside the parameter's training domain, demonstrating good predictability and generalisation capabilities of the network.

-For comparison, the computation of one polyconvex envelope on a $(100 \times 100)$-grid using the SVPC~LP algorithm of \cref{sec:IsoPolyAlg} takes $7.2$ hours on one CPU while its prediction via neural networks takes only 0.2 seconds, emphasising once again the benefits of using a neural network approach for polyconvexification in engineering applications.
-In addition, the neural network implemented in this example contains \num{26121} parameters, comprising both weights and biases.
-Once again, this number of parameters remains smaller than the storage required for only three polyconvex envelopes on a $100 \times 100$ grid.
+For comparison, the computation of one polyconvex envelope on a \(100 \times 100\)-grid on the box \([0.1, 5]^2\) using the SVPC~LP algorithm of \cref{sec:SVPC}, with the same discretisation parameters as above, takes \(49\) minutes on a single CPU (exploiting the symmetry due to \(\Pid\)-invariance) while its prediction via the neural network takes only \(0.05\) seconds, emphasising once again the benefits of using a neural-network compression approach for the polyconvexification in engineering applications.
+In addition, the neural network implemented in this example contains \num{14800} parameters, comprising both weights and biases.
+Once again, this number of parameters remains smaller than the storage required for only two polyconvex envelopes on a \(100 \times 100\) grid.